jrihon/thesis/chapters/00_chapter/00_section_03.typ

 #figure(
   image("./figures/chargederivation/MK-charge-derivation.svg", width: 100%),
   caption: [
-    Data retrieved from ORCA-implementation of the MK scheme, written by Jérôme Rihon.
+    Data retrieved from ORCA-implementation of the MK scheme, written as part of this dissertation.
     *A.* The morpholino adenosine molecule that will be subjected to a charge derivation.
     *B.* The SAS is determined by the prompted atomic radii.
 Multiple layers of this surface are generated, returning us with a grid.
     *C.* Orbital density information is mapped onto this grid, which makes the ESP data we need.